afearbm/new-relic-plugins/mysql/README.md

-# New Relic Plugin for F5 BIG-IP
+# New Relic Plugin for MySQL

-The **Blue Medora New Relic Plugin for F5 BIG-IP** allows you to monitor your F5 BIG-IP performance data from within the New Relic platform by pulling metrics in from the system and displaying them in a set of intuitive, graph-based monitoring dashboards.
+The **Blue Medora New Relic Plugin for MySQL** allows you to monitor your MySQL performance data from within the New Relic platform by pulling metrics in from the system and displaying them in a set of intuitive, graph-based monitoring dashboards.

-This guide includes instructions for installing and configuring the Blue Medora New Relic Plugin for F5 BIG-IP.
+This guide includes instructions for installing and configuring the Blue Medora New Relic Plugin for MySQL.

 ----

 ## Obtaining the Plugin
-You can find the New Relic Plugin for F5 BIG-IP in the following locations:
+You can find the New Relic Plugin for MySQL in the following locations:

 - [New Relic Storefront](//TODO Update)
 - [Plugin Central](//TODO Update)

 ## System Requirements

-The F5 BIG-IP plugin connects to the supported F5 BIG-IP System via a management IP address.
+The MySQL plugin connects to a supported MySQL Instance via a hostname or IP address.
 Before installing and configuring the plugin, ensure your system meets the following requirements:

 **New Relic Requirements**

 - A New Relic account.
 Sign up for a free account [here](http://newrelic.com)

-**F5 BIG-IP Plugin Requirements**
+**MySQL Plugin Requirements**
-- The plugin supports **F5 BIG-IP Version 11.5.0+** through REST
+- The plugin supports **MySQL Versions 5.6 and 5.7** and **MariaDB Versions 10.0 and 10.1**?
 - **A Blue Medora License.** A trial license will ship with the plugin.
 This license will remain effective for the duration of the Blue Medora beta trial period.

 ----